Cat Care

 Diet

 Diet is covered more thoroughly in the "Healthy Diet" section, but I want to mention here as well how important it is to feed more than just dry food to cats.
 They need the added moisture found in canned foods or homemade diets to reduce the chances of having urinary/kidney problems, constipation, diabetes and other issues common to our feline friends.
-This may be THE most important thing about cat care - if you can make one change in your life, feed your cats canned food - any canned food is better than dry.
+This may be THE most important thing about cat care - if you can make one change in your life, feed your cats canned food - any canned food is better than an all dry diet.

 Exercise and Enrichment